mfesiem/msiempy/README.md

 If you like the project and think you could help with making it better, there are many ways you can do it:

 - Create new issue for new feature proposal or a bug
+- Implement new features!
-- Implement existing issues
+- Fix issues
 - Help with improving the documentation
-- Spread a word about the project to your collegues, friends, blogs or any other channels
+- Spread a word about the project to your collegues, friends, **blogs** or any other channels
 - Any other things you could imagine
-- Any contribution would be of great help and I will highly appreciate it!
+- Any contribution would be of great help and we'll will highly appreciate it!

 ### Run tests
 Run all tests